pingcap/docs-cn/clinic/clinic-data-instruction-for-tiup.md

 ---
 title: PingCAP Clinic Diagnostic Data
-summary: Learn what diagnostic data can be collected by PingCAP Clinic Diagnostic Service from the TiDB and DM clusters deployed using TiUP.
+summary: PingCAP Clinic Diagnostic Service collects diagnostic data from TiDB and DM clusters using TiUP.
+Data types include cluster information, diagnostic data for TiDB, TiKV, PD, TiFlash, TiCDC, Prometheus monitoring, system variables, and node system information.
+Data is stored in Clinic Server for international and Chinese mainland users.
+The collected data is only used for troubleshooting cluster problems.
 ---

 # PingCAP Clinic Diagnostic Data